 Any Seattle University faculty member, part-time or full-time, can participate in the program.

-In this three-session Learning Community, facilitated by McKenna Lang (Faculty Ombudsperson) and David Green (Center for Faculty Development), you'll read through the book with colleagues and explore how we can practice and apply NVC in our current circumstances and beyond.
+In this three-session Learning Community, facilitated by Katherine Raichle, you'll read through the book with colleagues and explore how this material applies to your work as an educator.

 Over the three sessions, you'll learn how to:

-Nonviolent communication is 219 pages long, and the reading will be split across the three sessions to be manageable for participants.
+Radical Hope is 152 pages long, and the reading will be split across the three sessions to be manageable for participants.

 Please register by noon on Wednesday, January 20.

 » Registration is now closed.